 The Panchakanyas are Ahalya, Draupadi, Sita (Kunti), Tara and Mandodari.
-Ramayana portrays Ahalya, Tara, Mandodari, and Sita, while Draupadi and Kunti from the Mahabharata.
+Ramayana portrays Ahalya, Tara, Mandodari, and Sita, while Draupadi and Kunti are from the Mahabharata.
 Sita and Kunti are often replaced by each other according to people’s beliefs.

 The Pañcakanyā are revered as consummate women and celibate wives in one view.
 Simply put all the five of them were born in Kanya Rashi or the constellation of Virgo.
 The word ‘Kanya’ is used to denote a woman who is a ‘Virgin’.
 So these 5 women are considered as the group of Eternal Virgins despite being married.
-Virgin women were supposed to have great powers of ‘Tapa’.
+Virgin women were supposed to have the great powers of ‘Tapa’.
 So all these women, despite being married, had the same if not more, power of Tapa.

 Here are the five women who evoked such traits: